Lasting effects of avian-frugivore interactions on seed dispersal and seedling establishment

 Abstract

-1 - The outcomes of plant-animal interactions often transcend the mere encounter stage, as those encounters are followed by a chain of subsequent stages on the plant’s reproductive cycle that ultimately determine fitness.
-In particular, the dissemination and recruitment stages of animal-mediated seed dispersal are seldom jointly analysed, hindering a full understanding of the ecology of seed dispersal.
+1. The consequences of plant-animal interactions often transcend the mere encounter stage, as those encounters are followed by a chain of subsequent stages on the plant’s reproductive cycle that ultimately determine fitness.
+Yet, the dissemination and recruitment stages of animal-mediated seed dispersal are seldom analysed jointly, hindering a full understanding of the ecology of seed dispersal.

-2 - We analyse the dispersal and recruitment stages of a fleshy-fruited plant (Pistacia lentiscus), from fruit production to seedling survival up to their second year.
+2. We analyse the dispersal and recruitment of a fleshy-fruited plant (Pistacia lentiscus), from fruit production to seedling survival up to their second year.
 We link early reproductive investment of individual plants to seedling recruitment and explore the role played by seed viability, the coterie of frugivores and microhabitat seed deposition.

-7 - Synthesis - We estimate P. lentiscus plants need to produce c.
+6. We estimate P. lentiscus plants need to produce c.
 5x105 fruits to recruit a single seedling that survives to its second summer in our study site.
-Its success as a prevalent species in Mediterranean lowland landscapes relies on thorough fruit removal and dispersal by a diversified frugivore assemblage whose ecological service compensates for high seed unviability characteristic of this genus.
+Its success as a prevalent species in Mediterranean lowland landscapes relies on its high fecundity and thorough fruit removal and dispersal by a diversified frugivore assemblage, which compensates for the high seed unviability characteristic of this genus.

 DOI